2019 Venue Originated Exhibitions proposals

 – List of participating artists to be published in the Conference Program & Exhibition Guide and Smart Phone App.
 Please submit First name Last name separated by a comma (Maximum of 10 can be published) Ex.
 Jane Doe, John Smith.
 PLEASE DOUBLE CHECK THE SPELLING OF THE ARTISTS’ NAMES

 – Exhibition Dates

-– Is the venue handicapped accessible?
+– Is the exhibition wheelchair accessible?

 – Agree to waive admission fee, for people wearing NCECA conference registration credentials.

 – Proposals must include a minimum of 5 images/maximum 10 images.

 For video or audio files include a still image and link.

 (.jpg ONLY.
 Each image no larger than 800 KB)